shahineb/climemu/README.md

 ## Installation

 Code tested on Python 3.10, 3.11, 3.12.
-Training and inference require GPU support.
+GPU support is required for efficient usage.
 Install from PyPI:
 ```bash
 pip install climemu
 ```